Back End Developer Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for back end developers in Virginia?

 Northern Virginia is home to some of the most active visa sponsors for back end developers in the country.
-Companies like Amazon Web Services, Capital One, Leidos, SAIC, Booz Allen Hamilton, and Peraton regularly file H-1B petitions for back end engineering roles.
+Companies like Amazon Web Services, Capital One, Leidos, SAIC, Booz Allen Hamilton, and Peraton regularly file H-1B visa petitions for back end engineering roles.
 The region's concentration of cloud infrastructure, cybersecurity, and defense technology firms creates consistent sponsorship demand across multiple employer types.

 Which cities in Virginia have the most back end developer sponsorship jobs?